vsch/idea-multimarkdown/BUILD.md

 * Run gradle `test` task from the IDE Gradle tool window or `./gradlew test` from the command line.

-  :information_source: Some tests are not working with gradle build due
-  to:

-       java.lang.IllegalArgumentException: Missing extension point: com.vladsch.idea.multimarkdown.settingsExtension in container Application

-  The cause is most likely the same for

-       java.lang.NoClassDefFoundError: Could not initialize class com.vladsch.md.nav.settings.MdRenderingProfile

-  I am still trying to figure out the cause of this error and how to fix it.
-The tests when run as part of Plugin DevKit worked.
-So the issue is in the configuration of the test sandbox not the tests.

 ## Notes